 Notwithstanding the implementation of the Free SHS programme, 22% of parents indicated that they experienced additional financial obligations.
 The additional financial burden can strain household finances, particularly for those with low incomes, potentially worsening poverty levels.
 Approximately 14% of parents said that their children experience extended periods at home due to the introduction of the double track system which fuels the long stay of children at home.
 Consequently, to mitigate the long stay at home as a result of the double track system, parents (37%) engaged their wards in extra classes.
-Among these parents, the majority (18%) only engaged their wards in extra classes while at home whereas other parents (12%) engaged their wards in extra classes when they were in school.
-Significant number of parents (7%) engaged their ward in extra classes, as shown in Appendix A. The leading reason why parent engaged their wards in extra classes, particularly at home was because of the double track system which made the children stayed home for months.
+Among these parents, the majority (18%) only engaged their wards in extra classes when they were in school.
+Significant number of parents (7%) engaged their ward in extra classes in both school and at home.
+Additionally, 63% of parents did not engage in extra classes, as shown in Appendix A. The leading reason why parent engaged their wards in extra classes, particularly at home was because of the double track system which made the children stayed home for months.
 This can have a significant influence on their educational advancement and future employment opportunities, thereby perpetuating the cycle of poverty within families.